 The limitation on particular grants and donations is strictly at the discretion of the trustees.
-The limitation on grants for the year 2022-2023 will be £7,500 for Ayr; £1000 for Girvan; £500 for Coylton.
+The limitation on grants for the year 2023-2024 will be £1000 for Ayr and £1000 for Girvan.
 No limitation is placed on the donations which can be made from each area.
 These limits will be reviewed on an annual basis at a meeting of all the trustees.